 Along with the share server migration progress (in percentage) and the the current task state, the API also provides the destination share server ID.
 Alternatively, you may check the destination share server ID by querying the share server for a source_share_server_id set to the ID of the share server being migrated.
-During the entire migration process, the source source share server will remain with server_migrating_to status.
+During the entire migration process, the source source share server will remain with server_migrating_to status while the destination share server will remain with server_migrating_to status.